Your racket is your most essential piece of badminton equipment and finding the right one for your strengths and weaknesses can be a lengthy process.

 3. Replace Your Grommets When They Appear Worn Down

 You might not think a little plastic piece like a grommet can affect the functioning of a racket — but it does.
 If a grommet breaks, it can leave your string sitting directly on the frame.
-And a high-tension string can actually cut into your frame when the grommet is broken.
+And a high-tension string can cut into your frame when the grommet is broken.

 Moreover, when a string sits directly on your racket frame instead of inside the grommet, it’s more likely to break.
 Strings in this position can also change your racket’s head shape due to uneven tension.